What Is Trauma-Informed Care?

 However, how many of us think of the people who are behind these individuals who are helping them cope?
 How do they manage to deal with the trauma of others?
 What are the challenges they need to face and endure to achieve the outcome they aim for PSTD clients?

-Trauma-Informed Therapy: Everything You Need To Know About The Treatment
+Trauma-Informed Therapy: Things To Know About This Therapy

-They witness the burden of these people first hand that’s why they tend to feel their pain.
-If one is not trauma-informed or is not knowledgeable in handling trauma cases, he may have the possibility to be too attached to the patients.
-Sometimes, the skepticism of other people which includes their pain, misery, anguish, injury, or anything they are suffering from are all absorbed by the person who conducts the treatment.
+- Counselors have witnessed the burden of people first hand that’s why they tend to feel their pain.
+If one is not trauma-informed or is not knowledgeable in handling trauma cases, he may have the possibility to be too attached to his patients.
+Sometimes, the skepticism of other people which includes pain, misery, anguish, injury, or anything they are suffering from is all absorbed by the person who conducts the treatment.
 If a patient who recently lost someone says, “The pain is too much to bear.
-I am lost, and I don’t know what to do,” and so forth, the therapist cannot refuse to listen.
-He should be all ears to what his patient is conveying, making him prone to feeling the pain as well.
+I am lost, and I don’t know what to do,” and so forth, a therapist cannot refuse to listen.
+A counselor should be all ears to what his patient is conveying, making him prone to feeling the pain as well.

-The therapist is required to be tough emotionally, or else he can get caught up in the negativity of the patients, and that is where their years of study and pursuance of expertise shows.
-Being trauma-informed is useful for both the patient and the therapist as the knowledge of trauma for therapists helps them compose themselves in dealing with their patients.
-It allows them to familiarize with the reality of an impactful event, and it also sets their expectation preventing them from being overwhelmed and distressed by what they see or hear.
+- A counselor is required to be tough emotionally, or else he can get caught up in the negativity of his patients, and that is where his years of study and pursuance of expertise shows.
+Being trauma-informed is useful for both patients and counselors as knowledge of trauma for counselors helps them compose themselves in dealing with patients.
+It allows them to familiarize themselves with the reality of an impactful event, and it also sets expectations preventing them from being overwhelmed and distressed by what they see or hear.

-Likewise, being trauma-informed makes a therapist prepared to aid patients without having to worry about being too attached and emotionally affected by the issues of the patients.
-It makes the therapist objective and focused on one goal, and that is to help the patient in achieving great mental health.
+Likewise, being in trauma-informed therapy makes a therapist prepared to aid patients without having to worry about being too attached and emotionally affected by the issues of the patients.
+It makes therapists objective and focused on one goal, and that is to help the patient in achieving great mental health.